MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hdaudio/nc-hdaudio-punregister_notification_event.md

 <i>UnregisterNotificationEvent</i> returns STATUS_SUCCESS if the call successfully unregisters the notification event.
-Otherwise, the routine returns STATUS_INVALID_PARAMETER to indicate that the specified tag is not valid.
+Otherwise, the routine returns STATUS_INVALID_PARAMETER to indicate that the specified callback routine and context are not valid.